stackbit-projects/incredible-pluto-444d8/content/pages/index.md

     content: >
       An experienced business developer and client engagement manager, with a track record of leading technical presentations and building tech products.
-A two-time founder, and Quantic MBA candidate (2021).
+Also head of Pluto Academy, and Quantic MBA candidate (2021).
   - section_id: about
     type: section_content
     title: About